jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 <a name='push_to_git'></a>
 ##Push changes to the Git repository using the command line

-You now have a Git repo with example code.
+You now have a Git repo with sample code.
 You can use many tools to work with Git, including all of the major desktop IDEs and the Bluemix DevOps Services Web IDE.
 For now, use the command-line Git support.

 **Note:** If you don't have Git, [see Setting up Eclipse, Git, and Rational Team Concert Desktop Clients for use with DevOps Service][20].
 If you want to learn more about working with Git, [see the Git documentation pages](http://git-scm.com/doc).